 “Tax Planning for the Alternative Minimum Tax,” paper presented to the Lansing chapter of the International Association for Financial Planning, September, 1987.

-“The Effect of the TRA of 1986 on International Tax Planning,” paper presented at the Western Economic Association meeting, July 1987, Vancouver, BC, with R. Weber.
+“The Effect of the TRA of 1986 on International Tax Planning,” paper presented at the Western Economic Association meeting, July 1987, Vancouver, BC, with Richard Weber.

-“An Analysis of the Applicability of Artificial Intelligence Techniques to Problem Solving in Taxation Domains,” paper presented to the Peat Marwick Main Tax Research Symposium, May 1987, Washington, D. C. (with W. E. McCarthy).
+“An Analysis of the Applicability of Artificial Intelligence Techniques to Problem Solving in Taxation Domains.”
+Paper presented to the Peat Marwick Main Tax Research Symposium, May 1987, Washington, D. C. (with William E. McCarthy).

 “The Tax Reform Act of 1986 and International Operations: An Analysis of Provisions Affecting Corporations,” paper presented at the Midwest AAA meeting, April 1987, Milwaukee, WI.

-“An Analysis of the Effect of the 1983 Social Security Amendments on Individual and Family Equity,” paper presented to the Faculty Research Seminar at the University of Notre Dame, April 1987.
+“An Analysis of the Effect of the 1983 Social Security Amendments on Individual and Family Equity.”
+Paper presented to the Faculty Research Seminar at the University of Notre Dame, April 1987.

 AWARDS AND HONORS